wikimedia/wikimediafoundation-org/README.md

 # Wikimedia Foundation website

 This repository hosts the files for the Wikimedia Foundation website (wikimediafoundation.org).
-More information about the site is available on Meta-Wiki: https://meta.wikimedia.org/wiki/Wikimedia_Foundation_website
+More information about the website is available on Meta-Wiki: https://meta.wikimedia.org/wiki/Wikimedia_Foundation_website

 ## Usage

-The production repo is privately hosted on GitHub and maintained by Automattic Inc.
+The production repository is privately hosted on GitHub and maintained by Automattic Inc. and the Wikimedia Foundation Communications department.

 A public repository is mirrored and made available: https://github.com/wikimedia/wikimediafoundation-org